What is prompt chaining? Multi-step LLM guide

 Common prompt chaining patterns

 Extract-then-act: Extract structured data from unstructured input, then use the structured data to drive actions.
-Extract entities from an email, then use those entities to query a CRM and draft a reply.

 Classify-then-route: Classify incoming data into categories, then route each category to a specialized prompt.
-A support ticket classifier routes billing issues to one prompt chain and technical issues to another.

 Generate-then-validate: Generate content, then use a second LLM call to check the content against criteria.
-A report generator produces a draft, then a validator checks for factual consistency and tone.

 Summarize-then-synthesize: Summarize multiple documents individually, then combine the summaries into a coherent synthesis.
-This pattern handles inputs that exceed a single model's context window.

 Prompt chaining in CodeWords